MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/finance-setup-cash-flow-analyses.md

 7. Expand the **Azure AI** FastTab, and then fill in the fields, including the API URL and API key provided from Azure Machine Learning studio. [!INCLUDE[tooltip-inline-tip](includes/tooltip-inline-tip_md.md)]
 8. In the Accountant Role Centre, choose the **Recalculate Forecast** action under the **Cash Flow Forecast** chart.

-## <a name="see-related-microsoft-trainingtrainingmodulesforecast-cash-flow-dynamics--business-centralindex" />See related [Microsoft training](/training/modules/forecast-cash-flow-dynamics-365-business-central/index)
+## <a name="see-related-microsoft-trainingtrainingmodulesforecast-cash-flow-dynamics-365-business-centralindex" />See related [Microsoft training](/training/modules/forecast-cash-flow-dynamics-365-business-central/index)

 ## <a name="see-also" />See also